What Is Point-of-Sale (POS) Security?

 Point-of-Sale Security Frequently Asked Questions (FAQ)

-Financial institutions (banks and payment processors) usually bear the brunt of unauthorized charges to debit and credit cards.
-However, these financial companies may take a merchant to court to cover the cost of protecting customers—Home Depot settled with banks; Target paid a settlement, too.
-Others are in lawsuits.
-Still, others pay the hackers the ransom to prevent a data breach.
+Financial institutions (banks and payment processors) usually bear the brunt of unauthorized charges on debit and credit cards.
+However, these financial companies may take a merchant to court to cover the cost of protecting customers—for example, Home Depot settled with banks and Target paid a settlement.

-No. If you access your POS in the cloud or have an online store on your website, then these also need to be secure against hackers.
-For example, a virus on your computer or server could then pull passwords and other information that you are putting into your POS system or get your password to access the system directly.
-One of the most common data breach avenues for 2020 and 2021 was through unsecure databases.
-Be sure you properly label, password, and secure your POS databases and backups.
+No. If you access your POS via the cloud or have an online store on your website, these also need to be secured against hackers.
+A virus that gets into your computer or server could pull passwords and other information that you are putting into your POS system, or even steal your password to access the system directly.

 Bottom Line